tcnksm/go-latest/README.md

 ### HTML meta tag

-To check version, you can use simple HTTP+HTML meta tag.
+You can use simple HTTP+HTML meta tag for a checking source.

 For example, if you have a tool named `reduce-worker` and want to check `0.1.0` is latest or not, prepare HTML page which includes following meta tag,